raliat/raliat/README.md

 💡 Outside of work I enjoy:

-✈ Traveling: I love exploring the world, enagaging with new people, and learning about different cultures.
-My favorite destination I have visted so far is Thailand
+✈ Traveling: I love exploring the world, engaging with new people, and learning about different cultures.
+My favorite destination I have visited so far is Thailand

 📚 Reading: My favorite genre is currently Nonfiction.
 Feel free to recommend me your favorite book(s)!